Partner with Local Missionaries in Malawi

 In 1859, missionary David Livingstone established a settlement south of Lake Nyasa where several Anglican and Presbyterian missions were soon established.
 Today, most of Malawi’s population identifies with the Roman Catholic Church or the Church of Central Africa Presbyterian.
 Evangelicals comprise 17 percent of the population.
 Approximately 15 percent of the population is Muslim.

 Christian Aid Mission assists an indigenous ministry in Malawi that disciples, develops, and commissions effective Christian leaders and works to promote healthy community-transforming churches.
-They seek support for Bibles, support for missionaries who are working among unreached people groups, simple church buildings with tin roofs, and leadership conferences for pastors, youth leaders, children’s ministry workers, and women.
+They seek support for missionaries, Bibles, church-planting, and to help children in need.

 How to Pray for Malawi